 Looking for a job?
+Looking to find the best cities for jobs?
 Whether you just graduated or are simply looking to make a change, it might be time to reconsider your location — not all cities are created equally.
 And which city will give you the most opportunity largely depends on what career path you’ve chosen.

 Nationally, the unemployment rate is holding at less than 5% — down from a 2009 high of around 10% — and the job market is seeing steady growth.
 According to the Bureau of Labor Statistics, most of that growth between 2012 and 2015 has taken place in a few key sectors.